 2.3 Page 3, Lines 61-63, "However, research to address...very limited."”

-Response: Thank you for your comment.
-The authors have included references to support the above arguments.
+Response: The authors have included references to support the above arguments.
 The following are the revised sentences.

-Page 2, Line 36-40, “The inadequate interoperability cost is estimated of over $15.8 billion per year in the U.S. capital facilities industry as reported by the National Institute of Standard and Technology (NIST); and the largest cost item is the laborious work for finding, verifying, and transferring facility and project information into a useful format during the operation and maintenance stage (Gallaher et al. 2004).”
+Page 2, Line 36-40, “The inadequate interoperability cost is estimated to be over $15.8 billion per year in the U.S. capital facilities industry as reported by the National Institute of Standard and Technology (NIST); and the largest cost item is the laborious work for finding, verifying, and transferring facility and project information into a useful format during the operation and maintenance stage (Gallaher et al. 2004).”

 Page 3, Line 52-54, “Polysemy and synonymy are two major linguistic obstacles to semantic integration and use of a multitude of data sources (Noy 2004).”

-Regarding the last statement, this is based on the literature review conducted by the authors.
+Regarding the last statement (page 3, lines 61-63), this is based on the literature review conducted by the authors.
 The following is the revised statement.

-Page 3, Line 67-69, “Unfortunately, although, a plethora of semantic resources have been introduced for the highway sector; as shown in the literature review, their coverages of concepts are still inadequate and the inclusion of multiple names to the same concept is still limited.”
+Page 3, Line 67-69, “Although a plethora of semantic resources have been introduced to the highway sector, as shown in the literature review, their coverages of concepts are still inadequate and the inclusion of multiple names to the same concept is still limited.”

 3. “The statement citing the cost of interoperability issue on Page 2 (between lines 35 - 38) does not necessarily apply to the target of the paper, civil infrastructure (or more precisely roadway design).
 The citation from NIST was about the capital facilities, which typically refer to buildings and industrial facilities and not horizontal construction.”

-Response: Thank you for your comment.
-Since the building and roadway sectors share the same issue of interoperability.
-The authors intended to provide an evidence about the cost of inadequate interoperability to highlight the importance of addressing that issue in the highway sector.
+Response: Since the building and roadway sectors share the same interoperability issues, the intention of the authors here is to provide a tangible evidence about the cost of inadequate interoperability in order to highlight the importance of addressing the same issue in the highway sector.
 The authors have revised the manuscript as follows to explain that idea.

-Page 2, Line 34-46, “The interoperability issue has been widely recognized as a key obstacle blocking the flow of digital data through the entire project life cycle.
-The inadequate interoperability cost is estimated of over $15.8 billion per year in the U.S. capital facilities industry as reported by the National Institute of Standard and Technology (NIST); and the largest cost item is the laborious work for finding, verifying, and transferring facility and project information into a useful format during the operation and maintenance stage (Gallaher et al. 2004).
+Page 2, Line 34-46, “The interoperability issue has been widely recognized as a key obstacle blocking the flow of digital data throughout the entire project life cycle.
+The inadequate interoperability cost is estimated to be over $15.8 billion per year in the U.S. capital facilities industry as reported by the National Institute of Standard and Technology (NIST); and the largest cost item is the laborious work for finding, verifying, and transferring facility and project information into a useful format during the operation and maintenance stage (Gallaher et al. 2004).
 This finding indicates that the lack of readiness for downstream phases to directly use the transferred digital project data generated from upstream design and construction stages results in high operational costs.
-Since the roadway sector, which is one of the major domains in the construction industry, has not yet successfully facilitated a high degree of interoperability (Lefler 2014); huge cost savings would be achieved if roadway data is seamlessly shared through across project phases and among state and local agencies.
+Since the roadway sector, which is one of the major domains in the construction industry, has not yet successfully facilitated a high degree of interoperability (Lefler 2014); huge cost savings would be achieved if roadway data is seamlessly shared across project phases and among state and local agencies.

 4. “The authors seemed to suggest that very few research looked into the terminology inconsistency issues in construction whereas a recent paper published in JCCE attempted to address this particular issue in the transportation sector.
 The paper is entitled "Ontology for Querying Heterogeneous Data Sources in Freight Transportation" and the authors are advised to review it in order to highlight their research uniqueness and contribution.”

-Response: Thank you for your comment.
-The authors have reviewed this recommended article and the following discussion on the gap in that publication and others has been added to the revised manuscript.
+Response: Thank you for your recommendation.
+The authors have reviewed this recommended article and the following discussion on the gap addressed in that publication and others has been added to the revised manuscript.